objectscript/iknow-entity-browser/README.md

 Installation
 ------------

-Download the latest release and import XML file to Caché (iKnow-enabled namespace).
-Then, open your browser at `http://localhost:57772/EntityBrowser/` web page (change the host/port respectively to your server's addresses and always add the trailing slash `/` at the end of the URL).
+Download the latest release XML and import it into iKnow-enabled namespace (for example, SAMPLES).
+Then, open your browser at `http://127.0.0.1:57772/EntityBrowser/` web page (change the host/port respectively to your server's addresses and always append the trailing slash `/` at the end of the URL).

-To delete the application, simply delete the `EntityBrowser` package, the web application will be deleted automatically as well as it gets created during installation.
+To delete the application, simply delete the `EntityBrowser` package, the web application will be deleted automatically if it wasn't modified since installation as well as it gets created during the installation.

+Currently, to use iKnowEntityBrowser in different namespaces, you need to import the project to each iKnow-enabled namespace, and manually set up web application (for example, you can clone `/EntityBrowser` application and name it `/EntityBrowserUser`).
+Change the settings inside application as well in this case.
+Currently we are working under possibility to change the namespace from the UI interface.

 Usage
 -----